OctopusDeploy/docs/src/pages/docs/tenants/guides/multi-tenant-saas-application/index.md

 In addition, customers can choose to take advantage of custom features, such as custom branding, on their instance of the Vet Clinic application.

-The following resources have been pre-configured in Octopus
+The following resources have been pre-configured in Octopus:

 * Four environments: Development, Test, Staging and Production.
 * The guide deploys to Azure Web Apps.
 These have already been pre-configured in Azure.
 To create some Azure resources you can follow [this](/docs/runbooks/runbook-examples/azure/provision-app-service/